 If you are adept at writing, you have a great shot at becoming a talented proofreader as well.

 But what is a proofreader, and what is proofreading?

-Proofreading is usually the last step of an editorial process.
+Proofreading is usually the last step in the editorial process.
 It means going through the text vigilantly and looking for errors in the text before it can be published.
-A person who can do this is called a proofreader.
+The person who does this is called a proofreader.

 Mistakes that a proofreader usually corrects include:

 - Inconsistency in style and layout